 All of these methods to present the Multiplication Strategies are free to download so you don’t have to do the work of creating both stars, hot air balloons, or foldables!
-To download the hot air balloons just click on its picture or click here.
+To download the hot air balloons just click here.
 The other two (the mobile with stars and the four door foldable) are found hereFREE as part of my multiplication and division math workshop unit.

 (The sampler is one lesson from it completely free which includes the above presentations.)